Digital image representing Informatica data quality.

 The final stage is data validation and publishing.
 Data validation involves running automated routines that verify the data’s accuracy, completeness, and consistency.
 The validated data can then be published to applications or stored in a data warehouse or lake for future use.

-Improve Data Preparation FirstEigen’s DataBuck
+Improve Data Preparation with FirstEigen’s DataBuck

 Data quality monitoring and validation is essential in the data preparation process.
 DataBuck from FirstEigen monitors data throughout the process, from initial collection to publishing and analysis.
 It uses artificial intelligence and machine learning technologies to automate more than 70% of the data monitoring process.
 This reduces data management costs while identifying, isolating, and cleansing poor-quality data.